jmrphy/media_civil_war/media_civil_war.md

     to 1 on the dichotomous variable, which is roughly equivalent to a two-standard deviation change in a continuous variable [@Gelman:2008gz].

+[^11]: I use the 20th percentile of MDI because it is a convenient and
+    conventional cutoff for segmenting distributions; it is slightly less than a logarithm of 2.